mcp.md

 1) Generate the client config

-tesserae project mcp-config
+tesserae projects mcp-config

 Prints a JSON snippet roughly like: